sherrardTr4129/RealSense-BNO055-Pose-Estimation/README.md

 # RealSense-BNO055-Pose-Estimation
-This repository contains required software to construct a Pose of a vision target by fusing its x,y,z coordinates from the kinect, with its quaternion orientation from the BNO055 sensor.
+This repository contains required software to construct a Pose of a vision target by fusing its x,y,z coordinates from the Intel RealSense depth camera, with its quaternion orientation from the BNO055 sensor.

 ## System Description
 As mentioned, this system seeks to capture the position (x,y,z coordinates) of a vision target using a Kinect, while capturing it's orientation as a quaternion using a BNO055 sensor.
 These two data streams are combined into a 6-DOF pose using an approximate time synchornization technique.
 This system has a multitude of uses in the problem domain of human-robot interaction.
 Some of these applications include the generation of end-effector goal poses for a "mimic-me" teleoperation robot arm, or potentially the generation of entire arm trajectories for a robot arm to follow.
 Please have a look at the high-level system block diagram below.